amyli2027/blood-alcohol-predictor/README.md

     cd website
     python app.py
     ```
-   Paste the link generated in the terminal in your browser
+   Paste the link generated in the terminal into your browser

 ## Requirements